saturnism/spring-on-gcp-gitbook/app-dev/cloud-services/databases/cloud-firestore-1/cloud-firestore-datastore.md

 }
 ```

-In a business logic service, you can utilize the repositories:
+In a business logic service you can utilize the repositories:

 ```java
 @Service